-Did you just get your weekly box of organic vegetables and do not know what to do with them?
-Are you cooking on a budget?
-Well, do not let them go to waste.
-You could go all British with soup or you could posh up an East African favourite by “stretching the week” with an added bit of flamboyance to the humble sukuma wiki.
+Our vegetable panache with sukumawiki is a great recipe idea for using up fresh vegetables in your house.
+Whether you just got your weekly box of organic vegetables and do not know what to do with them.
+Or you are you cooking on a budget.
+Do not let them go to waste.
+You could go all British with soup or you could posh up an East African favourite.
+“Stretch the week” with an added bit of flamboyance to the humble sukuma wiki.
 I made a panache of vegetables using turnips from my weekly organic veggie box.
+So I guess in a way, this is inspired by “stretching the week.”
+I like to think of this as “using the week”, or at least the week’s worth of veggies.

 If I am to be honest though, I hardly ever know what I could ever do with turnips.
 It is not a common vegetable when it comes to African cuisine.
 However the best thing about cooking, and the love and respect of food and ingredients in our various gastronomic adventures, is the fact that we pride ourselves in cooking locally sourced and readily available ingredients.
 And so, I managed to transform a box of humble spuds into something a little bit more exciting.